zarqman/can_has_validations/README.md

 ## URL validator ##

 Ensure an attribute is generally formatted as a URL.
 If `addressable/uri` is already loaded, it will be used to parse IDN's.
+Additionally, allowed schemes can be specified; they default to ['http','https'].

     validates :website, url: true
+    validates :secure_url, url: {scheme: 'https'}

     # With IDN parsing:
     require 'addressable/uri'
     validates :website, url: true

     # Or, as part of your Gemfile:
-    gem 'addressable', require: 'addressable/uri'
+    gem 'addressable'
     gem 'can_has_validations'